OveRLorD132/todo-list/README.md

    cd /path/to/repository
    node app.js
 6. Open your web browser and go to http://localhost:3000/ to access the Todo-List application.
+If you don't want to registrer you can login usin this data:

+   username: overlord

+   password: overlord

 Ensure that Redis server is running and accessible, and MySQL is properly configured with the imported database.